revaturelabs/sierra/microservices/README.md

 > CloudFormation template generator for microservices

-Sierra Microservices is a CloudFormation template that provisions and allocates in proportion to the project specifications.
-Sierra Microservices runs a pythons script that creates a master template for CloudFormation to provision everything that is needed for your architecture.
-The microservices template should also be configured to continuous integrate.
-After the architecture is created all that is needed to be done is pushing a change and the template should handle the rest.

-## Requirements

-This project does not have any requirements to run.
-However, to make use of the generated CloudFormation template, you will need to have sufficient permissions to use CloudFormation on an AWS account.
+Sierra for Microservices is a Python program that generates CloudFormation templates for microservice applications.
+These templates provision and allocate AWS resources in proportion to the specifications of the application.
+Everything from creating Docker hosts to the continuous deployment of containers can be handled by Sierra and CloudFormation.

 ## Install